-Chalene Helmuth, Faculty Head of Sutherland House
+Chalene Helmuth, Faculty Head

 The Faculty Head of House lives in an apartment on the first floor, while students live on floors 2-5 of this five story building.
 Each residential floor has a study area and three shared bathrooms with showers.
 In addition, there is a lobby, study area, laundry room, seminar room, music room, and communal kitchen on the first floor.
 The building is fully air conditioned.
 Corridors and common areas are carpeted.
 Student rooms have tiled floors.